in2code-de/in2publish_core/Documentation/Development/JavaScript/1_Introduction.md

 There are a few JavaScript files, which are used in different places:

 * BackendModule.js contains JavaScript used in all backend modules
-* PageModuleJquery.js wraps around jQuery for TYPO3 lower than 7.6

 Most of the JavaScript actually belongs to the enterprise version and will be removed eventually.